hwpy/dotfiles/README.md

 - 🌐 Supports both Xorg and Wayland (via Hyprland), providing a modern and flexible graphical environment.
 - 🎨 Employs tools for customizing appearance and functionality (polybar, rofi, picom, themes, and icons).
 - ⚡ The system is oriented towards lightness, resource efficiency, and maximum performance.

+_At the moment, the system is set up to use the Dracula color scheme._

 ## 🐧 Arch Linux